Broken Jaw Overview

 - Inside the mouth, you may see bleeding or find a change in the normal lineup of teeth.
 There might also be bruising under the tongue or even a cut in the ear canal due to movement backward of the broken jawbone.

 Call your doctor if you have been injured and feel that your teeth don’t fit together correctly, if you have bleeding within the mouth, problems speaking or swelling.

 This injury is best evaluated at a hospital.
 Therefore, your doctor may advise you to go to an emergency department.
 Remember, if you are the one who is injured, you should not be driving.
 Have someone take you to the emergency department.

-A potential but serious consequence of jaw fractures is a problem breathing due to loss of support to the tongue.
+A potential but serious consequence of jaw fracture is a problem breathing due to loss of support to the tongue.
 Therefore, any signs of breathing problems need to be addressed immediately by calling 911.

 Exams and Tests

-A doctor will conduct a physical exam and order X-rays, if indicated.
+A doctor will conduct a physical exam and order X-rays if indicated.
 Blood tests usually are not necessary.

 - The physical examination would consist of a general inspection of your face for obvious deformity, bruising, or swelling.
-It will also involve inspection of the TMJ joint (temporomandibular joint), and evaluation for nerve or vascular compromise.
+It will also involve inspection of the TMJ joint (temporomandibular joint) and evaluation for nerve or vascular compromise.
 The next step would begin with feeling the jawbone through the skin.